chocoloe/book-thrift-site/README.md

-# project-chloe
+# Book Thrifting website
-This is a final project for my client-side development class.
-It is a book thrifting website that people can upload books they want to sell and also browse book list uploaded by other people.
+It is a book thrifting website where people can upload books they want to sell and browse book lists uploaded by others.

-Tech Stack: React, Firebase
+Tech Stack: React, Firebase, HTML, CSS